-Kimberly Godwin is a member of the United States Armed Forces and is the creator/ writer of the horror comic series Salient Caligation, and the co-writer for the science-fantasy series: The Lavenders, Song of Asteria and Cosmic Feline.
+Kimberly Godwin is a member of the United States Armed Forces and is the creator/ writer of the horror comic series Touching the Abyss (Salient Caligation), and the co-writer for the science-fantasy series: The Lavenders, Song of Asteria and Cosmic Feline.

 She received her Bachelor of Science in Criminal Justice/ Forensic Science from American Military University and a Master of Geographic Information Systems/ Geospatial Intelligence Analytics from Pennsylvania State University.
-She is a supporting member of the Horror Writers Association and is one of the owners of the Shattered Universe Media Group.
+She is a supporting member of the Horror Writers Association and a member of Sisters in Crime.

 A consummate dabbler, Kim does a little bit of everything- graphic design, screenwriting, reviewing, voice acting, vlogging, and coding visual novels.
 Formerly an anime, manga, gaming reviewer for Planet Exile (defunct) and staff writer for the Owl.